thavlik/neurosurgery-video-dataset/README.md

 ## Related projects
 - [e-Shadowing Transcriber](https://github.com/thavlik/transcriber): an application for enhancing the medical e-Shadowing experience
-- [thavlik portfolio](https://github.com/thavlik/machine-learning-portfolio): my portfolio of medical software projects, of which this repository is a part
+- [thavlik portfolio](https://github.com/thavlik/machine-learning-portfolio): my showcase of medical software projects, of which this repository is a part

 ## License
 ### Data